History of Oxford: Tudor period

-The sweating sickness epidemic in 1517 was particularly devastating to Oxford and Cambridge where it killed half of both cities' populations, including many students and dons.
 Christ Church Cathedral, Oxford is unique in combining a college chapel and a cathedral in one foundation.
 Originally St Frideswide's Priory, the building was extended and incorporated into the structure of the Cardinal's College shortly before its refounding as Christ Church in 1546, since when it has functioned as the cathedral of the Diocese of Oxford.

+The sweating sickness epidemic in 1517 was particularly devastating to Oxford and Cambridge where it killed half of both cities' populations, including many students and dons.

+Oxford was not spared the turmoil of the Reformation, officials of the monarch threw out books relating to Roman Catholicism from Duke Humfrey's Library.
 The Oxford Martyrs were tried for heresy in 1555 and subsequently burnt at the stake, on what is now Broad Street, for their religious beliefs and teachings.
 The three martyrs were the bishops Hugh Latimer and Nicholas Ridley, and the archbishop Thomas Cranmer.
 The Martyrs' Memorial stands nearby, round the corner to the north on St Giles'.

 Early modern period

 During the English Civil War, Oxford housed the court of Charles I in 1642, after the king was expelled from London.
 In 1646, during the Siege of Oxford, the town eventually surrendered to Parliamentarian forces commanded by General Fairfax, and occupied by Colonel Richard Ingoldsby.
 In the final period of the English Civil War in 1652, as news of Charles II approaching the city, the Parliamentarians proceeded to pull down defenses in the Oxford Castle where they were garrisoned and retreated to New College, this resulted in great damage to the college in the process.
+The city walls at this time was in very bad condition, the moat was rented as a fishpond, while the towers used as a space of residence.
+Therefore, a new set of ramparts had to be built to defend the town against any coming siege.

 It later housed the court of Charles II during the Great Plague of London in 1665–1666.
 Although reluctant to do so, he was forced to evacuate when the plague got too close.
 The city suffered two serious fires in 1644 and 1671.
 The town underwent a radical makeover of its buildings during this period, with the most notable being Tom Tower in Christ Church, the Sheldonian Theatre and the Botanic Gardens.

 The mid-to-late 18th century saw other great new landmarks added to the city such as the Radcliffe Camera and the Radcliffe Observatory.
 While in 1785, a new prison complex was built on the site of the old dilapidated Oxford Castle after it was judged to be in a poor state by John Howard, as the castle had been used as the local prison after the civil war.